mzhang0808/Climb-App/backend/README.md

 ### `/users`

 GET: returns a list of all users in heroku postgres database<br />
-POST: registers a user with fields name and password
+POST: registers a user with fields name and password (Takes a JSON specifying "user_name" and "password")
+DELETE: removes the user corresponding with the given user_name and password (Takes a JSON specifying "user_name" and "password")

+#### Example JSON:
 ```
 {
     "user_name": "johnson",